Emerson-Kiefer/CryptoRLO/README.md

 Note: The library only supports binary strings eg '00001' or '11111000'.
 Eg; `BlockCipher.evaluate(key = '0001', msg = '1111')`

+A good starting point to understand the lib would be tests/hash.ipynb.

 # Installation

 Python Version >= 3.8